Characters: PaRappa the Rapper

 Guru AntA calm and collected (most of the time) ant, who, in a rarity for this series, is actually the size of a real-life ant.
 He's the teacher of Stage 3, where he helps PaRappa and his gang get back to their normal size.

 - A God Am I: One of his lines in his rap is literally "I am the Lord."
+This was changed to "the man" in the American localization, however.

 - Bad Liar: He's always calm.
 Even when he's several thousand times his normal size.
 Nope, you didn't see him freak out, you must have been imagining it.